filipp/MacHammer/README.md

                              'AutoCADLT2016Update%d.pkg' % x)
 ```

 Since this is all just pure Python, feel free to put your Linux admin tasks in there as well.
-For instance, to update all your Maxwell rendernodes:
+For instance, to update all your Maxwell render nodes:

 ```python
 def update_render_nodes():